Trace search

 Run queries

-After trace search has initialized, write a query in the search box and click Run Search Query or press Enter on your keyboard to run it.
+To start a query, write a query in the search box and click Run Search Query or press Enter on your keyboard to run it.

 When finished, the table of results shows in the middle panel.
 Your query appears below the search box, with a field to save the query between sessions.